-March 12: What is in it for me?
-Self interest and (versus?) values
+October 21: What is in it for me?
+Self-interest and (versus?) values

-- Bartels, Larry M. 2004.
+Bartels, Larry M. 2004.
 "Unenlightened Self-Interest: The Strange Appeal of the Estate Tax Repeal."
-The American Prospect 15(6):A17-A19. - Cramer, Katherine J. The Politics of Resentment, chapter 4 ("The Context of Rural Consciousness"). - Bishop, Bradford H. 2014.
-"Focusing Events and Public Opinion: Evidence from the Deepwater Horizon Disaster."
-Political Behavior 36 (1):1-22.
+The American Prospect 15(6):A17-A19.

+Cramer, Katherine J. The Politics of Resentment, chapter 4 ("The Context of Rural Consciousness").

-March 14: No lecture-midterm exam on Collab
+October 23: No lecture-midterm exam on Collab

 The midterm is a timed, closed-book, multiple-choice exam.
 You will have 50 minutes to complete the exam in one sitting on Collab.
-You may take the exam at the time of your choosing between Monday, March 12 at 11am and Wednesday, March 14 at 4pm.
-We will not hold lecture on March 14.
-If you are entitled to extended time on assessments you will have access to a version of the exam that allows 1.5x or 2x time, as appropriate.
+You may take the exam at the time of your choosing between Monday, October 21 at 11am and Wednesday, October 23 at 4pm.
+We will not hold lecture on October 23.